Marmot PreCip Eco

 The North Face Venture 2 is another long-time competitor of the PreCip.
 As with the Torrentshell, the jacket is a good option for everyday use, travel, and outdoor activities like hiking and backpacking.
 It weighs about the same as the PreCip and includes features like an adjustable hood, two hand pockets, and pit zips.
 Our issue with the Venture is that it feels cheap.
 Both jackets cost $100, but the PreCip just doesn’t have the same entry-level feel.
 The Venture’s main zipper isn’t as smooth and the bulky fit doesn’t offer as good of mobility.
 And most importantly, we’ve found the Venture wets out faster in a downpour (see our in-depth Venture 2 review).
 Overall, unless you can get a screaming deal on the Venture 2, we find the PreCip to be the superior $100 jacket.

-A third 2.5-layer shell to consider is REI Co-op’s Rainier jacket.
+Another 2.5-layer shell to consider is REI Co-op’s Rainier jacket.
 When we first put it on, we were immediately struck with how much it shared in common with the PreCip: the hood design is nearly identical, you get nice touches like pit zips and mesh hand pockets for dumping heat, and its shell material is also recycled.
 The Rainier gets the edge in price by $10, but falls short of the PreCip in a few key areas.
 For one, the REI jacket fits very large and we ended up sizing down to get a comparable fit.
 Further, its hand pockets are on the small side and it weighs about 2 ounces more.
 Both are solid jackets and provide similar performance, but the PreCip wins out for us as the more complete piece.